paulo-e/listed/content/posts/using-slinky.md

 - `GET /api/v1/todos/:id`
     - Retrieves one resource.
 - `GET /api/v1/todos/:id/completed`
-    - In our case, this is going to returns us the value of this Todo's completed status.
+    - In our case, this is going to return us the value of this Todo's completed status.
 - `POST /api/v1/todos`
     - Creates a new resource
 - `PUT /api/v1/todos/:id`